 What Are Prunes?

 Prunes are dried plums, popular as European Plum.
-You prepare prune juice from dried plums, and it offers you lots of nutrients and energy.
-Vitamins, minerals, fiber and other nutrients present in the prunes prevent health problems during lactation (1).
+Prune juice from dried plums offers essential nutrients and energy.
+Vitamins, minerals, fiber, and other nutrients present in prunes may help prevent health problems during lactation (1).
+Prunes are particularly rich in vitamins K and A and potassium, which are essential for maintaining a healthy body when breastfeeding (13).

 Is It Safe To Eat Prunes Or Drink Prune Juice While Breastfeeding?